mortar-works/mortar-website/src/site/use-cases/progress-online-for-east-riding.md

 pageImage: progonline-bg01.jpg
 homepageImage: prog-online01.png
 description: |-
    Progress Online is the digital inclusion initiative for Humber and Yorkshire.
-Using a customised version of our Digital Inclusion Triage Tool East Riding and Humber and Yorkshire are building service provider networks, assessing the needs of residents and referring them to appropriate digital inclusion resources.
+Using a customised version of our Digital Inclusion Triage Tool we are building service provider networks, assessing the needs of residents and referring them to appropriate digital inclusion resources.

 order: 5
 ---